koor-tech/koor/Documentation/CRDs/Cluster/ceph-cluster-crd.md

 * `tolerations`: list of kubernetes [Toleration](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/)
 * `topologySpreadConstraints`: kubernetes [TopologySpreadConstraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/)

-If you use `labelSelector` for `osd` pods, you must write two rules both for `rook-ceph-osd` and `rook-ceph-osd-prepare` like [the example configuration](https://github.com/rook/rook/blob/master/deploy/examples/cluster-on-pvc.yaml#L68).
+If you use `labelSelector` for `osd` pods, you must write two rules both for `rook-ceph-osd` and `rook-ceph-osd-prepare` like [the example configuration](https://github.com/koor-tech/koor/blob/master/deploy/examples/cluster-on-pvc.yaml#L68).
 It comes from the design that there are these two pods for an OSD.
-For more detail, see the [osd design doc](https://github.com/rook/rook/blob/master/design/ceph/dedicated-osd-pod.md) and [the related issue](https://github.com/rook/rook/issues/4582).
+For more detail, see the [osd design doc](https://github.com/koor-tech/koor/blob/master/design/ceph/dedicated-osd-pod.md) and [the related issue](https://github.com/koor-tech/koor/issues/4582).

-The Rook Ceph operator creates a Job called `rook-ceph-detect-version` to detect the full Ceph version used by the given `cephVersion.image`.
+The Koor operator creates a Job called `rook-ceph-detect-version` to detect the full Ceph version used by the given `cephVersion.image`.
 The placement from the `mon` section is used for the Job except for the `PodAntiAffinity` field.

 #### Placement Example